 Choose the Right Wood Chips, Chunks, or Pellets

-I like to use applewood or cherrywood wood chips for smoking turkey, it gives it a nice mild flavor.
+I like to use applewood or cherrywood wood chips for smoking turkey; it gives it a nice, mild flavor.

 Optimal Temperature for Your Pellet Grill

-The internal temperature of the turkey thighs hits 175°F and/ or the turkey breast internal temperature hits 165°F. You may notice that the internal temperature will continue to climb after you pull it from the smoker, don’t worry.
+Your pellet grill needs to be between 450ºF for the first hour then 225°F for the rest of the cook.
+The turkey will be ready when the internal temperature of the turkey thighs hits 175°F and/ or the turkey breast internal temperature hits 165°F. You may notice that the internal temperature will continue to climb after you pull it from the smoker, don’t worry.

 Using the Smoked Turkey Drippings